-Which leaves the question: can a square board be folded in such a way as to give a spherical board?
-As it turns out, yes: the sphere does, in fact, have a fundamental polygon which is square in shape: a sphere can be formed by joining the pairs of adjacent edges of a square, and in case geometry rather than just topology is in question, warping the surface appropriately.
+Which leaves the question: can a square board be adapted into a genuinely spherical one?
+As it turns out, it can: the sphere does, in fact, have a fundamental polygon which is square in shape: a sphere can be formed by joining the pairs of adjacent edges of a square, and in case geometry rather than just topology is in question, warping the surface appropriately.

 However, applying this transformation to the usual face‐to‐face variants runs into an issue: each army is threatened from behind by a few of the opponent's pieces — in the case of the Western Orthodox array, (formerly) diagonally opposite rooks and knights, a bishop and rook's pawn, as well as both queens, begin under mutual threat, making the initial position tactically non‐quiet.
 On the other hand, corner arrays, while significantly less common, do not have this issue, and indeed seem to work quite nicely on such a board.
 As such, such arrays are presented below to showcase the corner‐pole spherical board.

 It may be noted that, similarly to Ralph Betza's Three Kinds of Billiards Chess, there are two places we can put the join: the obvious way is to have it line up with the edges of squares, making, for example,

 e1 orthogonally adjacent (on the usual 8×8 board, with the first and last rank joined to the

 h4 and retaining a total of 64 squares.
 However, we can also have the join running through the middle of the edge squares!
 Doing this has some interesting effects: the first rank and